WKenya/notes/nginx/nginx.md

 1. Exact
 2. Preferential Prefix
-3. Regexes of both types, though the first block is prioritized it there are multiples
+3. Regexes of both types, though the first block in order is prioritized if there are multiple
-3. Prefix match
+4. Prefix match